 Policy Kitchen is a policy crowdsourcing methodology developed by foraus – Swiss Forum on Foreign Policy.
-It enables a diverse network of thinkers to find creative policy recipes to pressing foreign policy challenges.
+It enables a diverse network of thinkers to co-create policy recipes to pressing foreign policy challenges.
 The methodology is built on a crowd innovation platform, physical workshops, and a support process to bring the best recipes to impact.

 Policy Kitchen is public and allows for bottom-up participation in the political process.
 Any person, irrespective of background or location, can participate and contribute ideas.
 To ensure a high level of expertise, we partner with experts and professionals of various sectors (science, government, international organizations, NPO, business, etc).
 Collaborations with the Open Think Tank Network and other partners allow us to scale participation internationally.